jk8260/pythonGlobDemo/README.md

   ![image](https://user-images.githubusercontent.com/10749423/209390064-3691c162-8563-4be1-96a2-71c20cf0e637.png)

-This example has two data sub folders, to test the recursive flag (recursive does not work yet to me)
+This example has two data sub folders, to test the recursive flag (recursive does not seem to work yet for me)

 There are also .txt files to be sure they are excluded.